latextemplates/uni-stuttgart-dissertation-template/README.md

 # About
 Unofficial LaTeX template for PhD theses at the University of Stuttgart, Germany.

+For a template for master, bachelor and other thesis, please head to the [scientific thesis template](https://github.com/latextemplates/scientific-thesis-template).

 # Features
 * UTF-8 files
 * output format is A5